yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

        also go ahead and skip down to the "I want to Develop!" (or, `Developing with the Linux SDK <Processor_SDK_Linux_Getting_Started_Guide.html#start-your-linux-development>`__ section.

-So, if you’re not quite there yet, let’s discuss some other options.
+So, if you're not quite there yet, let's discuss some other options.
-Maybe you’d like to evaluate the SDK a bit to see if it is how you’d like to get started.
+Maybe you'd like to evaluate the SDK a bit to see if it is how you'd like to get started.

 If this is not good enough and you really want to get your hands on something, check out the next section which shares how to play with the embedded Linux system, the first piece of the SDK mentioned earlier.
-All you’ll need is access to a Linux computer, a SD card, a SD card reader, some free, open-source software, and a supported :ref:`Hardware Platform
+All you'll need is access to a Linux computer, a SD card, a SD card reader, some free, open-source software, and a supported :ref:`Hardware Platform
 <release-specific-supported-platforms-and-versions>`.